Just Click on Below Link To Download This Course:

 milestones.

 Determine what practice experiences you plan to seek in order to address each competency.
 Include how many hours you plan to set aside to meet your goals.
-Learners will apply concepts from each of their core courses to reflect upon, critically examine, and improve current practice and are required to integrate scholarly readings to develop case reports that demonstrate increasingly complex and proficient practice. - Use the Individual Success Plan to develop a personal plan for
+Learners will apply concepts from each of their core courses to reflect upon, critically examine, and improve current practice and are required to integrate scholarly readings to develop case reports that demonstrate increasingly complex and proficient practice.

 completing your practice hours and how competencies will be met.
 Show all